Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 ~ Carousel, Rebecca Kai Dotlich

 Can you hear the calliope music?
-Have you ever "reached for the brass ring"?
-Depending on where you reside, you may call this fairground amusement a carousel, merry-go-round, or a hurdy gurdy!
+This cheerful tartan melds the echoes of burnished gold, the yellow glow of new-fangled electric lights, and blues and reds of decorated carousel horses from the Golden Age of Carousels of the late 19th century!
+Depending on where you reside, you may call this favourite fairground amusement a carousel, merry-go-round, or even a hurdy gurdy!
 And if you have memories of going round and round, you will also recognize that In the United Kingdom, carousels usually turn clockwise, while in North America and mainland Europe, they typically go anticlockwise as viewed from above.
-The expression "grabbing the brass ring" (striving for the highest prize, or living life to the fullest) comes from the golden age of carousels (1880-1921), when brass ring devices were developed to give the riders on the outside row of horses an extra challenge.
+The expression "grabbing the brass ring" (striving for the highest prize, or living life to the fullest) comes from the Golden Age of Carousels (1880-1921), when brass ring devices were developed to give the riders on the outside row of horses an extra challenge.
 Small rings accessible from a dispenser were presented to the rider during the course of a ride which required some dexterity to grab.
 Usually, there were a large number of iron rings and just one or two brass ones.
 The iron rings could be tossed at a target as an amusement, but getting the brass ring might get the lucky rider some sort of prize!
 There are still a few operating vintage carousels with brass ring devices, including the 1911 Looff Carousel in Santa Cruz, California!
-For an armchair carousel ride in orchestral form, listen to the magical Carousel Waltz overture from Rodgers & Hammerstein's musical of the same name! 🎠🎠🎠https://www.youtube.com/watch?v=UPlQW04hpCE
+Giddyap! 🎠 🎠 🎠

 A central fixture of many amusement parks and fairs is the carousel, roundabout, or merry-go-round.
 The "seats" are traditionally in the form of rows of wooden horses or other animals mounted on posts, many of which are moved up and down by gears to simulate galloping, to the accompaniment of looped circus music, often from a calliope.